ccnmtl/compiled/content/articles/a11y-rwd-imagemap.md

 delivered differently, and what flexibility could be afforded here,
 4. Look at the available framework to form a solution,
 5. Repackage the reorganized content,
-6. Test the technology, and validated the cognitive process.
+6. Test the technology, and validate the cognitive process.

 ## 1. Be aware of the meaning and learning process: Metacognition